JacobInwald/pendulum/README.md

 ## Installation
 1. Install all the requirements from the requirements.txt
 2. To play the game yourself, you can run `python game.py`
 3. To see the genetic algorithm learn, you can run `python trainer.py`.
-If you want to edit the variables such as `gen_size`, go into the `trainer.py` and fiddle all you want.
+If you want to edit the variables such as `gen_size`, go into the `trainer.py` and fiddle all you want
-  a.
-Clicking on the window will spawn your mouse cursor as a box with collision if you want to mess around with the networks.

 ## Misc
+- Clicking on the window will spawn your mouse cursor as a box with collision if you want to mess around with the networks.
-Report any other errors under issues, and I may or may not get onto to solving it.
+- Report any other errors under issues, and I may or may not get onto to solving it.

-Enjoy!!!
+- Enjoy!!!